privacypatterns/patterns/patterns/Use-of-dummies.md

     title: "use of dummies"
     type: pattern
-    excerpt: "This pattern hides the actions taken by a user by adding fake actions that are undistinguishable from real."
+    excerpt: "This pattern hides the actions taken by a user by adding fake actions that are indistinguishable from real."
     categories:
+      - hide
+      - obfuscate
     status: draft
     %}